 If not using a fascia, ensure the edge of the wall lining is finished in a tidy manner (for a nice Gib finish we recommend Gib Rondo stopping bead).
 For 10mm-20mm wall linings, an optional "Linear Trim" can be used to cover any unwanted exposed wall lining and/or act as a slimline fascia.
-Please note that a 6mm (+/-2mm)minimum gap between the top gib trim and the bottom of the gib is required for either option.
+Please note that a 6mm (+/-2mm) gap between the top gib trim and the bottom of the gib is required for either frameless or linear trim finishes.